thunderrabbit/automatic-happiness/content/parts/circle_by_the_caret_splitter.md

 ]
 +++

+Will hold the [Bar Below Circle by Caret Splitter](/p/bbcbcs/) to keep small marbles from falling onto [The First Track](/p/tft)

 History:

+* 25 Dec 2018: Mr McGlue glued it in place.
+Big Brother attached [Bar Below Circle by Caret Splitter](/p/bbcbcs/)
-* 17 Dec 2018 Candy Mama put it in place, but it has not been glued yet by Mr McGlue
+* 17 Dec 2018: Candy Mama put it in place, but it has not been glued yet by Mr McGlue